-We find that most human development theories, models, and research separate consciousness evolution from growth in the human domains.
-Also, in the human domains, different researchers have focused on different "lines" or aspect of development.
-The iConscious Human Development Model integrates these perspectives and provides a framework for all age-independent models.
+Most human development theories, models, and research separate consciousness evolution from growth in the human domains.
+Also, in the human domains, different researchers have focused on different "lines" or aspect or development.
+The iConscious Human Development integrates these perspectives and proved a framework for all age-independent models.